-Was the referendum in Crimea Rigged?
+Was the Crimea Referendum Legitimate?

 In the aftermath of Euromaidan, there was a new referendum in 2014.
-The new 2014 referendum in Crimea broadly approved the reincorporation of Crimea into Russia.
+As a result, the new 2014 referendum in Crimea broadly approved the reincorporation of Crimea into Russia.
 However, the Western diplomats have heavily criticized the results of the vote.
 Nonetheless, due to the very large Russian majority still living in Crimea, it is completely conceivable that the results were legitimate.

 Political integration between the Ukrainians and Russia did not occur until the mid 17th century.
 However, this connection was not based on ethnic unity.
 Instead, the Ukrainians had sought Russian protection against Polish aggression.

-Ukrainian World War II Heroes
+Ukrainian WWII Heroes

-Did Euromaidan Create Economic Integration with EU?
+Did Euromaidan Result in Economic Integration with the EU?

 Prior to Euromaidan little efforts had been made by Ukraine to increase economic ties with the EU.
 The Ukraine-EU Association Agreement was ratified by the EU in 2014.
 However, the “Approval Act” which would put the agreement into full force has still not been put into effect.

 Economic integration into the EU is imperative for Ukraine’s economic development.
 In 2013, 24% of Ukrainian exports went to Russia while only 5% or Russian imports came from Ukraine.
 Update*- The Agreement was put into force September 1, 2017.
 Additionally, The visa liberalization agreement finally went into effect June 11, 2017.

 Russian Gas Imports